 How to Become a Bank Teller in 5 Steps

 Research what it takes to become a bank teller.
-Learn about the job duties, educational and training requirements, along with salary information, to find out if this is the career for you.
+Learn about the job duties, education requirements, and salary information, to find out if this is the career for you.
 Schools offering Accounting & Finance degrees can also be found in these popular choices.

 Career Information At a Glance

 As a bank teller you will assist customers with their basic financial needs.
 The following table provides a basic overview for this career:

 |Education Required||High school diploma or GED|

 |Training Required||Teller certificate program (recommended)|

 A bank teller is an entry-level clerk who conducts routine cash transactions face-to-face with a bank's depositors and customers.
 The transactions you handle include deposits, withdrawals, loan payments and check cashing.

 Your specific duties include verifying signatures, dates and numerical amounts on checks, as well as account solvency before processing withdrawals.
 Other duties generally include entering transaction information, filing checks and deposit slips, balancing cash deposits and sorting disbursements.

 A high school diploma or GED is typically enough education for you to become a teller.
 O*Net OnLine reported in 2010 that around 83% of tellers had a diploma or the equivalent (www.onetonline.org).
 Math courses can develop your numeracy skills, which are relevant for tellers.
 Classes in accounting can also help you if your school offers them.